linux-kdevops/kdevops-history/docs/fstests.md

 bash
 ```
-TODO
+scripts/workflows/fstests/copy-results.sh
 ```

 ## Augment expunges for a kernel

-If you know this is a real failure which we need to expunge (TODO: document rationale for this) you can augment the shared expunge list to help with our known test baseline.
+If you know this is a real failure which we need to expunge the test so to help reduce the amount of time to test *by default*.
+Although it is important to verify if a test is still occurring, that is a secondary step we can work on.
+Developers and users are encouraged to augment the shared expunge list to help with our known test baseline.

+Baselines are available for upstream all Linux kernel releases, linux-next, development kernel branches, custom R&D branches, and standard Linux distributions.

+If you are not a developer, you can still use kdevops to help test your distribution kernel baseline, and track the known failures.
+If some of these failures are crashes, and you've already updated your latest kernel for that release, you may want to report the kernel failing to the Linux distribution.

+If you are not a developer, you can also help track baselines for the latest Linux kernels, or stable kernels, and linux-next.
+If testing Linus' kernel be sure to use the latest tip tree from Linus' tree.
+If using stable kernels make sure they are still listed as supported on kernel.org first, and then use the latest point release.
+If using linux-next, be sure to use the latest linux-next tag.

 ## Confidence in a baseline